ices-tools-dev/echoSMs/docs/api_reference.md

 ## DWBA models

-There are several models that use the distorted wave Born approximation, documented below:
+There are several models that use the distorted-wave Born approximation, documented below:

 ### DWBA

-This is a placeholder for the distorted wave Born approximation model.
+::: echosms.DWBAModel
+    options:
+        heading_level: 4

 ### PT-DWBA